BB&T Financial Center: Ownership

 On October 18, 2018, one of the building's co-owners, Tyson "Ty" Rhame, was convicted by the Northern District of Georgia on 11 counts of mail and wire fraud conspiracy, and multiple counts of mail and wire fraud.
-The building has been a forfeiture target by the U.S. Government since March of 2016, and a hearing was set for May 23, 2022 to determine the outcome.
+The building has been a forfeiture target by the U.S. Government since March 2016, and a hearing was set for May 23, 2022 to determine the outcome.
 As of June 2, 2022, the hearing has not had an outcome.